uab-cgds-worthey/quac/docs/index.md

 !!!
 Note

-    In the past life, QuaC repo used to live at [UAB Gitlab](https://gitlab.rc.uab.edu/center-for-computational-genomics-and-data-science/public/quac).
+    In a past life, QuaC used a different remote Git management provider, [UAB Gitlab](https://gitlab.rc.uab.edu/center-for-computational-genomics-and-data-science/public/quac).
 It was
     migrated to Github in Jan 2023, and the Gitlab version has been archived.